bids-standard/bids-specification/README.md

 In this repository, we develop the
 [BIDS specification](https://bids-specification.readthedocs.io/en/latest/).

-# Formatting your data with BIDS
+# When to use BIDS

 To organize your data in BIDS, all you need is neuro data, a computer, and the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/).